American Baptist Association: Background

-These Baptist distinctives became a test of fellowship not only between Baptists and other denominations, but also among the Baptist ranks.
-Landmark Missionary Baptists began to see that the ever growing bureaucracy of the mission board system was extra-biblical in its practice and, like the ancient Roman hierarchy of centuries past, began to exert authority over local churches.
-At the end of the nineteenth century, many of these churches left the convention Baptists and continued to do mission work on a local level, through individual churches and local associations of churches.
+Formation

-Pioneers in the Landmark Baptists included the preachers Ben M. Bogard (March 9, 1868 – May 29, 1951) and Doss Nathan Jackson (July 14, 1895 – November 29, 1968).
+Pioneers amongst the Landmark Baptists included the Rev. Ben M. Bogard (1868–1951) and Rev. Doss N. Jackson (1895–1968).
 These two men were instrumental in their state associations of Arkansas and Texas, respectively.
 The Baptist Missionary Association of Texas was begun in 1900 as a way for sound, Landmark Baptist churches to conduct mission work on a state level away from what was seen as the corruption of the convention board system.
 This was followed by a departure of the Baptist churches in Arkansas from the convention and founding of the Arkansas Baptist State Association in 1902.
 In the year 1905, a nationwide association of Landmark Missionary Baptists was formed.
 It was called the General Association of Baptist Churches.
-In 1924, the Baptist Missionary Association of Texas joined this association, and the named was changed to the American Baptist Association.
+On March 4, 1924, the Baptist Missionary Association of Texas joined this association, and the named was changed to the American Baptist Association.

 The first interstate missionaries of the General Association (later the ABA) were sent out in 1905.
 They were J.A.
 Scarboro, ministering in Summit, GA, and C.R.
 Powell who was a missionary in Jacksonville, TX.
 The first foreign missionaries were I.N.
 Yohannon, a Jewish missionary to the Jews in Urmia, Persia (present-day Iran); S.M.
 Jureidini serving in Beirut, Syria; Jennie Edwards serving in Cuba; M.M.
 Munger, missionary to Mexico, and the following missionaries to the country of China: M.F.
 Crawford, W.D.
 King, T.J.
 League, Charles Tedder, Blanch Rose Walker, D.W.
 Herring, Alice Herring, L.M.
 Dawes, J.V.
 Dawes, G.P.
 Bostick, T.L.
 Blalock and Wade Bostick.
 Po-Chow, An Hwei, Taian Fu and Chining Chow were also supported as national missionaries in China.